Anacortes Skate Park Improvement Project

 The ground breaking on the new park was July 5, 2023, and the new park, along with the pump track, is planned to be completed by November 2023.

-Follow us on Facebook at Anacortes Skate Park Improvement Project to stay updated.
-Updates on events will also be posted to the Trinity Skate Facebook and Instagram.
+Follow us on Facebook at Anacortes Skate Park Improvement Project to stay up to date.
+Skate Park events will also be posted to the Trinity Skate Facebook and Instagram.
 If you want to donate, you can donate directly to the skatepark fund that is monitored by our treasurer at PayPal or through the Parks Foundation.
 If donating through the Anacortes Parks Foundation, 10% of the funds will be kept by the Foundation, and be sure to put "Skate park" in the memo or the funds will not go towards the skate park.

 Continued fundraising is critical for the maintenance of the new park, assuring it will stay in excellent condition for many years to come.